 $ whoami

-I’m Ben Chen (陈贲), currently a full-time undergraduate at Southern University of Science and Technology, majoring in Computer Science and Technology, focusing on System Security in COMPASS Lab, advised by Prof. Fengwei Zhang.
+I’m Ben Chen (陈贲), currently a full-time undergraduate at Southern University of Science and Technology, majoring in Computer Science and Technology, focusing on System Security, advised by Prof. Fengwei Zhang.
+I’m doing internship at Arch Lab, working on microarchitectural security of xPUs.

-A CTFer, playing for COMPASS CTF and H4aG4au.
-Good at Web, Misc and Crypto.
+Also a CTFer, playing for COMPASS CTF and S1mu4i (sometimes H4aG4au).
+Good at Web and Crypto.

 $ cat /etc/nicknames

 In formal situation, I go by the name Ben Chen or CHEN Ben.
-In other cases, you can find me by Ben, B3N, Ben Chan, chanbengz, z3grus or Zagreus Hadeson.
+In other cases, you can find me by Ben, B3N, Ben Chan, chanbengz, z3grus, z4grus or Zagreus Hadeson.

 $ cat /etc/friends